Good Deal? Everything to Know About Norwegian’s “Free At Sea” Offer (Including Free at Sea Plus)

 • Wi-fi minutes

-Norwegian has been offering some version of the sale for some time now, though it was tweaked in late 2024 from “Free at Sea” to the current “More at Sea.”
+Norwegian has been offering some version of the sale for some time now, though it was tweaked in late 2024 from “Free at Sea” to “More at Sea.”
+And then in late 2025, the cruise line switched back, bringing back the naming as Free at Sea.

 Anecdotally, it’s one of the most appealing offers out there.
 Who doesn’t want to get drinks or specialty dining tacked onto their cruise?
 In fact, it promises to take away so many of the extra charges that creep into the cost of a cruise these days.